Seasonal Allergies: Symptoms, Causes, Diagnosis, and Treatment

 Diagnosing Allergic Rhinitis

 Depending on the seriousness and frequency of allergic rhinitis, most people want to learn what triggers to avoid.
 Screening tests (sometimes called medical surveillance) can provide answers.
 Your healthcare provider will first want to learn about your symptoms, and will also perform a physical examination.
-The doctor will also ask about the environments at home and at work or school.
+The doctor will also ask about the environments at home and work or school.
 Other questions that help diagnose the condition involve what you were doing and where you were when, or just before, you noticed the symptoms.

 Testing for Allergies